clare-abreu/ocean_temperature_microbes/code/README.md

 # analiz_environmental_data.Rmd:
 These notebook contains the workflow to use Generalized Additive Models and compute the effect of available environmental predictors on WMCN and WMGR.
 This notebook reproduce the results reported in Fig. 3 and Table S1.
-The imported dataset is available in the Generic Data folder as X.
+The dataset used for these functions are in the Generic Data folder of data/.